deeja/water-level-dyp-l023muw/README.md

-﻿# Testing program for Water Level Sensor DYP L023MUW and AO121AU
+﻿# Displaying of values for Water Level Sensor L023MUW and Distance Sensor AO121AU

  This program decodes the bytes coming out of the sensor and writes them to console.